jtorp/100-days-of-code/README.md

-# Example app with next-sass
+# Example Next portfolio app with next-sass, gsap, lenis

 This example demonstrates how to use Next.js' built-in Global Sass/Scss imports and Component-Level Sass/Scss modules support.